 If you're a LARPer, you owe it to yourself to try to get to Intercon, and experience it for yourself.
 Come teach us about your LARPs and LARP experiences, as, hopefully, you learn something from us as well.

 NELCO stands for New England LARP Conference, a chance for a group of us to get together to talk about the theory and practice of LARPs and LARPing.
 I've only seen a little of the excitement and information sharing of NELCO, but that's because I've been running the NELCO Build Your Own Game Seminars.
 These are the workshops I talk about in more detail elsewhere.
 It's good to see NELCO flourish and grow, so that we can share our passion about LARPing in a more academic forum.

 NEIL stands for New England Interactive Literature, the small board of people who deal with the practical business matters that surround Intercon, NELCO, and other long-term LARP-related efforts in the area.
 The NEIL Board does not run Intercon.
 It determines who will be the next con chair, and then steps back to let the Intercon volunteers do the heavy lifting.

-I'm proud to serve on the NEIL Board, doing even more to promote LARP in the area, and beyond.
+I am proud to have served on the NEIL Board for many years, doing even more to promote LARP in the area, and beyond.